Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Theoretical Analysis

 \textbf{Assumptions on Graphs} Following~\cite{dai2023unnoticeable, zhang2025robustness}, we consider a graph $\mathcal{G}$ where (i) The node feature $\mathbf{x}_i\in \mathbb{R}^{d}$ is sampled from a specific feature distribution ${F}_{y_i}$ that depends on the node label $y_i$. (ii) Dimensional features of $\mathbf{x}_i$ are independent to each other. (iii) The magnitude of node features is bounded by a positive scalar vector $S$, i.e., $\max_{i,j}|\mathbf{x}_i(j)| \leq S$.

-These assumptions are reasonable in the context of graph representation learning for the following reasons: \begin{itemize}[leftmargin=*] \item \textbf{Label-correlated feature distributions (Assumption i)}: In graph-structured data, node features often exhibit strong correlations with their labels.
+These assumptions are reasonable in the context of graph representation learning for the following reasons: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item \textbf{Label-correlated feature distributions (Assumption i)}: In graph-structured data, node features often exhibit strong correlations with their labels.
 For instance, in an academic collaboration network, researchers' publication keywords (features) naturally reflect their disciplinary domains (labels) through semantic correspondence; \item \textbf{Independence of feature dimensions (Assumption ii)}: In many real-world graph datasets, especially the high-dimensional ones, the correlations between features are typically weak or statistically insignificant. \item \textbf{Boundaries of features (Assumption iii)}: Feature magnitudes are often bounded due to practical constraints in real-world data.
 Moreover, common techniques such as normalization or standardization during pre-processing can effectively bound them within a certain range. \end{itemize}

 \begin{theorem} We consider a graph $\mathcal{G}=(\mathcal{V}, \mathcal{E},\mathbf{X})$ follows Assumptions.
 Given a node $v_i$ with label $y_i$, let $\text{deg}_i$ be the degree of $v_i$, and $\gamma$ be the value of the important rate of trigger.
 For a node ${v}_i$ attached with trigger $g_i$, the probability for GNN model $f$ predict ${v}_i$ as target class $y_t$ is bounded by: